data-engineering-collective/minimalkv/docs/index.rst

 The core API
 ============

-.. autoclass:: minimalkv.KeyValueStore
+.. autoclass:: minimalkv.key_value_store.KeyValueStore
    :members: __contains__, __iter__, delete, get, get_file, iter_keys, keys,
              open, put, put_file

 Some backends support an efficient copy operation, which is provided by a mixin class:

-.. autoclass:: minimalkv.CopyMixin
+.. autoclass:: minimalkv.mixins.CopyMixin
    :members: copy

 In addition to that, a mixin class is available for backends that provide a method to support URL generation:

-.. autoclass:: minimalkv.UrlMixin
+.. autoclass:: minimalkv.mixin.UrlMixin
    :members: url_for

-.. autoclass:: minimalkv.UrlKeyValueStore
+.. autoclass:: minimalkv.key_value_store.UrlKeyValueStore
    :members:

-Some backends support setting a time-to-live on keys for automatic expiration, this is represented by the :class:`~minimalkv.TimeToLiveMixin`:
+Some backends support setting a time-to-live on keys for automatic expiration, this is represented by the :class:`~minimalkv.mixin.TimeToLiveMixin`:

-.. autoclass:: minimalkv.TimeToLiveMixin
+.. autoclass:: minimalkv.mixin.TimeToLiveMixin

-   .. automethod:: minimalkv.TimeToLiveMixin.put
+   .. automethod:: minimalkv.mixin.TimeToLiveMixin.put

-   .. automethod:: minimalkv.TimeToLiveMixin.put_file
+   .. automethod:: minimalkv.mixin.TimeToLiveMixin.put_file

-   .. attribute:: default_ttl_secs = minimalkv.NOT_SET
+   .. attribute:: default_ttl_secs = minimalkv.constants.NOT_SET

       Passing ``None`` for any time-to-live parameter will cause this value to be used.

-   .. autoattribute:: minimalkv.TimeToLiveMixin.ttl_support
+   .. autoattribute:: minimalkv.mixin.TimeToLiveMixin.ttl_support

-.. autodata:: minimalkv.VALID_KEY_REGEXP
+.. autodata:: minimalkv.constants.VALID_KEY_REGEXP

-.. autodata:: minimalkv.VALID_KEY_RE
+.. autodata:: minimalkv.constants.VALID_KEY_RE

 .. _implement: